dwp/ucfs-claimant-kafka-consumer/README.md

 basic set of operations.
 These can be checked by running `make help`

 To bring up the app and run the integration tests run `make tests`.

+## High level view

+### Orchestration

+The application is composed of a source (the kafka consumer class), a processor and a target.
+Batches of records are read from the source, put through the processor and then sent to the target, this is done by the orchestrator

+### The source records

+Batches of records are read from the kafka broker and then split up such that each sub-batch only contains records from a single same topic and partition.
+Each of these sub-batches are then passed to the processor.

+### The processor

+The orchestrator deals with the top-level compound processor which delegates the processing steps to a sequence of delegate processors, each of these performs one task.

+#### The delegate processors

+The delegate processors process the output of the previous processor in the chain.

+Using a functional programming pattern a processor returns an object called an `Either`, which either contains the result of a successful transformation (a `Right` or the result of an unsuccessful transformation (a `Left`).

+The following processor only processes the output of the previous one if the output is a `Right`, `Left` values pass through unchanged.
+At the end of the steps the results are split into `Lefts` and `Rights` - the `Rights` go to the success target (MySql or whatever it will be) and the `Lefts` go to the dead letter queue.

+To enable the dead letter queue processing to take place the `Left` value must always be the source record from kafka.
+And to allow each processor to return the source record as its `Left`, the `Right` value must always be a pair of values one of which is the source record and the other being the result of the successful processing step.

+#### Current processors

+* `SourceRecordProcessor` - simply reads and returns the value of the kafka consumer record.
+* `JsonProcessor` - parse the source record value as a Json object.
+* `ExtractionProcessor` - extracts the encryption metadata from the Json object (the encrypted key, the encrypting key id, and the initialisation vector generated when encrypting the payload).
+* `DatakeyProcessor` - calls DKS to get the encrypted datakey decrypted.
+* `DecryptionProcessor` - decrypts the `dbObject`

+#### Future processors

+It will be necessary to add a `ValidationProcessor` and a `TransformationProcessor` to complete the processing step (future tickets will deliver these)

+### The targets

+At present there are two, neither of which will make it into production.
+One simply prints the processing output onto the console (or rather to the log), the other posts successfuly processed records to a kafka queue.
+This was to facilitate integration testing of the processor.

+Records that fail processing are sent to a dead letter queue and are considered dealt with.

 ## Configuration